alexcs5587/exif-app/README.md

 # Exif-app
-An Express server that allows the user to upload a photo with a title and description.
-Then it will display the **EXIF data** of the uploaded photo.
+An Node.js and Express web application that can parser the **EXIF data** of the uploaded photo.